MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/connect-other-domains.md

 ---
-title: "Connect Social Engagement to other domains | Microsoft Docs"
+title: "Allow requests from other domains with Social Engagement | Microsoft Docs"
-description:
-ms.custom: ""
-ms.date: 2016-11-18
-ms.reviewer: ""
+description: "Learn how to add URLs to the list of allowed domains so they can request data from Social Engagement." ms.custom: "" ms.date: 2016-11-18 ms.reviewer: ""